-As discussed above, Forney solicited all twelve of its suppliers to gather information by means of the Template regarding the sourcing of 3TG in the products supplied to Forney.
+As discussed above, Forney solicited all eleven of its suppliers to gather information by means of the Template regarding the sourcing of 3TG in the products supplied to Forney.
 A majority of the suppliers responded that they were still in the process of evaluating the source of 3TG in their own products.
-Based on the information provided by Forney's suppliers in the Templates, the smelters/refiners used to process necessary conflict minerals include those listed on the attached Schedule 1.
-With respect to those smelters/refiners that were identified by suppliers in their Template, we confirmed the supplier's reported validation status by comparing it to the information contained on the CFSI website.
-Of the supplier reported smelters/refiners, all but one were identified by CFSI on their website as conflict free.
-One was identified by CFSI as "progressing toward Conflict Free Smelter Program (CFSP) validation."
-Based on the information provided by suppliers and Forney's own due diligence efforts, we do not have sufficient information to conclusively determine the countries of origin of 3TG in Forney's products.
+Based on the information provided by Forney's suppliers in the Templates, the smelters used to process necessary conflict minerals include those listed on the attached Schedule 1.
+With respect to those smelters that were identified by suppliers in their Template, Forney confirmed the supplier's reported validation status by comparing it to the information contained on the CFSI website.
+Based on the information provided by suppliers and Forney's own due diligence efforts, we do not have sufficient information to conclusively determine the identity of all of the smelters from which its suppliers source 3TG or the countries of origin of 3TG in Forney's products.